yufree/daily/content/about.md

 - Add comments by click description in the homepage using Disqus

+- We reserve the right to delete any inappropriate posts

 # Recipe

 - [Blogdown](https://github.com/rstudio/blogdown) to build the site from @yihui